Hawking memorial attended by celebs, scientists, ballot winners | CBC News

-Stephen Hawking memorial will see his ashes interred, voice beamed to space
+Stephen Hawking memorial sees his ashes interred, voice beamed to space

-Hawking's ashes will be interred between science giants Isaac Newton and Charles Darwin
+Hawking's ashes interred between science giants Isaac Newton and Charles Darwin

-The voice of Stephen Hawking will be beamed into space in a message of peace and hope on Friday as the British physicist is laid to rest during a service at London's Westminster Abbey.
+The voice of Stephen Hawking was beamed into space with a message of peace and hope on Friday as the British physicist, who gained international acclaim for his work on black holes, was laid to rest during a service at London's Westminster Abbey.

 The wheelchair-bound scientist who died in March aged 76 after a lifetime spent probing the origins of the universe and mysteries of black holes, suffered from motor neurone disease which forced him to use an electronic voice synthesizer.

-His ashes will be interred between major British scientific figures Isaac Newton and Charles Darwin at the abbey, a 1,000-year-old location made famous worldwide for generations of royal coronations, weddings and funerals.
+His ashes were interred between major British scientific figures Isaac Newton and Charles Darwin at the abbey, a 1,000-year-old location made famous worldwide for generations of royal coronations, weddings and funerals.

-Members of the public from over 100 countries, selected by a ballot, will join friends and family for the service which will include a reading from actor Benedict Cumberbatch, who played Hawking in a 2004 BBC film.
+Members of the public from over 100 countries, selected by a ballot, joined friends and family for the service which included a reading from actor Benedict Cumberbatch, who played Hawking in a 2004 BBC film.

-The physicist's voice set to a piece by Greek electronic music composer Vangelis will be broadcast by the European Space Agency later on Friday.
+"His name will live in the annals of science," astronomer Royal Martin Rees told the memorial service.
+"Nobody else since Einstein has done more to deepen our understanding of space and time.

+"Millions have had their horizons widened by his books and lectures, and even more worldwide have been inspired by a unique example of achievement against all the odds," Rees said.

 Beamed to the black hole

+The physicist's voice set to a piece by Greek electronic music composer Vangelis, who created the soundtrack for the 1981 film Chariots of Fire, was sent from the European Space Agency's Cebreros station in Spain.

-The broadcast will be beamed towards the nearest black hole, 1A 0620-00, which lives in a binary system with a fairly ordinary orange dwarf star, his daughter Lucy Hawking said in a statement.
+The sound was beamed towards the nearest black hole, 1A 0620-00, which lives in a binary system with a fairly ordinary orange dwarf star, his daughter Lucy Hawking said in a statement.

 "It is a message of peace and hope, about unity and the need for us to live together in harmony on this planet," she said.